dkd99/Python-Project/README.md

 # complete.py -- Generates Data and provides a streamlit dashboard.
 # final.py- Takes csv as input from user and then provides a streamlit dashboard.
-# main.py--contains script for generating data and saves the csv file in the folder.
+# main.py--contains script for generating data and saves the csv file in the folder with name customer_data.csv.
 # read_uploadcsv.py presents report based on the output csv file of main.py.
 If customer_data.csv(which is output of main.py) is not present it takes input from user.
 # kpi.py--uses the saved csv file to present some kpi's.